Spain Mediterranean Coast Road Trip Itinerary: 7 Days Including Valencia, Alicante & More

 It’s time to head to Calpe with a stop at the medieval village of Guadalest.
 The highlight is the castle, set atop a jagged rock mountain overlooking a reservoir.
 The white village in the valley below is the perfect spot to wander and stop for an ice cream or coffee.

 Calpe is the destination where you’ll want to visit the beach.
 The sandy stretch of Arena-Bol has all the amenities.
 The many coves that sit between and around the city and the famous Penon de Ifach rock are pebbly, but gorgeous.
 Hikers should head to the top of the rock for stunning views of the coast.
+There are even some stunning waterfalls that are well-worth visiting.

 Valencia: 3 Days